-Decree-Law no. 10/2019, of 18 January, amended Decree-Law no. 38/2013, of 15 March and partially transposed Directive (EU) 2018/410 of the European Parliament and of the Council, of 14 March, established new rules regarding the revenues allocation from auctions of GHG emissions allowances.
+Decree-Law no. 10/2019, of 18 January, amended Decree-Law no. 38/2013, of 15 March, and partially transposed Directive (EU) 2018/410 of the European Parliament and of the Council, of 14 March, established new rules regarding the revenues allocation from auctions of GHG emissions allowances.
 This diploma determines that 60 per cent. of the revenues provided by the auctions of GHG emissions allowances shall be transferred to the National Electricity System in order to offset the special regime generation overcost each year, up to a limit of 100 per cent. of that overcost (which also includes the renewable portion of generation through renewable cogeneration plants).
 With this new methodology, a 60 per cent. floor of the revenues generated by the auctions is established, with the possibility that this percentage is higher, depending on the expected revenues and the actual revenues of the auctions.
 These revenues are deducted to the Global Use of the System Tariff ("UGS Tariff") in order to relieve consumers and electricity bills.
+On 6 April, Decree-Law no. 12/2020 was published, which establishes the legal framework for European GHG emission allowance trading for the period 2021-2030, by transposing Directive (EU) 2018/410 of the European Parliament and of the Council, of 14 March 2018, amending Directive 2003/887/EC to enhance cost-effective emission reductions and low-carbon investments, and Decision (EU) 2015/1814.
+This decreelaw is applicable to fixed installations that carry out activities under the "Community's ETS", resulting in the emission of GHG.
+From 2021, the rules for adjusting the annual amounts of emission allowances to be allocated free of charge will be changed in order to achieve a better alignment with annual production levels, taking into account both the relevant increases and decreases in production.
+In addition, for the first time in national legislation, the optional exclusion from the ETS of low emission installations (up to 25,000 tCO2eq, as notified to the Portuguese Environmental Agency), save for biomass plants, provided that they are subject to measures allowing an equivalent contribution of emission reductions, or very low emission installations (up to 2,500 tCO2eq), without any equivalent measure, is envisioned.
+Rules regarding the allocation of revenues obtained from auctions of GHG emission allowances are maintained in the same conditions.
+This diploma repeals Decree-Law no. 38/2013, of 15 March, and Decree-Law no. 10/2019, of 18 January, though certain provisions of the repealed laws shall remain in effect until 31 December 2020 or until the procedures initiated under Decree-Law no. 38/2013 are completed.

 Decree-Law no. 127/2013, of 30 August, which implemented Directive 2010/75/EU into Portuguese national law, established an industrial emissions regime aiming for integrated prevention and control of pollution, as well as rules to prevent and reduce air, water and soil emissions and waste generation in order to achieve a high level of environmental protection.